qgustavor/patcher/README.md

 ## How it works

 1. User opens one or more files in the tool
-1. The tool generates a keyed Blake2s hash of each file
+1. The tool generates a keyed Blake3 hash of each file
-1. The first 6 bytes of the hash are Base64-URL encoded and used to fetch a patch file
-(that's in order to provide *a bit* of anonymity in case someone opens a unknown file)
+1. The first 6 bytes of the hash are Base64-URL encoded and used to fetch a patch file (that's in order to provide *a bit* of anonymity in case someone opens a unknown file)
-1. If there's a patch available it's downloaded, decrypted and decompressed
-(patches are encrypted by default in case someone prefers the patch contents to be hidden)
+1. If there's a patch available then it's downloaded, decrypted and decompressed (patches are encrypted by default in case someone prefers the patch contents to be hidden)
 1. The patch is applied and the fixed file is downloaded.